LauraMarott/SocialGraphs/Actors.md

 This table above on the other hand shows that the bottom 10 movies based on degrees have no clear pattern in which ranks are seen.

+To sum up there might be a very small indicator of popular actors having influence on the popularity when looking at the high/medium ranked movies.

 #### Betweenness Centrality

+The betweenness is meant to examined the centrality of a movie based on how many shortest paths going through this movie.

 <figure style="text-align: center;">
   <img src="./images/graph_betweenness1.png" width="500"/>
 </figure>

+Here no pattern is seen at all.
+The top and bottom betweenness centralities are also investigated:

 <figure style="text-align: center;">
   <img src="./images/betweenness_nodes_top.png" width="500"/>
 </figure>

+It is seen from the above table that nothing is to be said here, since both high, medium and low ranked movies are occuring in the table.

 <figure style="text-align: center;">
   <img src="./images/betweenness_nodes_bottom.png" width="500"/>
 </figure>

+The same no-pattern can be seen from the bottom movies of betweenness centrality, where no shortest paths are going through any of these movies.

+To sum up, the betweenness centralities show no tendencies on the rankings being influenced by this popularity.

 #### Eigenvector Centrality